Pickleball Gear

 • You're on a budget:

-$80 is a fair price for two quality paddles, a pickleball bag, and four balls.
+$60-90 is an amazing price for two quality paddles, a pickleball bag, and four balls.

 Pass if: